navikt/react-intl-bundler/README.md

 ### Multiple languages

 Currently multiple languages is not supported.
 But this is a feature we might want in the future.
-Currently the standard build will assume norwegian locale, but this can be overriden using a command-line argument when building the bundle, to set your locale...
+Currently the  build will assume norwegian locale.

 ## Development

-Hvordan komme i gang med utvikling
+This application is written using TypeScript, which is transpiled to ES2017 during building (and before publishing).
+To get started with developing on this application clone or fork this repository.
+You will find the source code under `./src` and the tests under `./test`.

+To build/transpile the application run `npm run build` - and to run the tests run `npm run test`.
+After building the application you can run it with `node ./dist/index.js ./example/texts-src ./example/texts-built` which will build all the texts for the example-application and store the built file under `./example/texts-built`.

 ## Inqueries